perrycate/tldr/posts/peak.md

  * Use well-established training techniques designed and overseen by a teacher or coach.
  * Make sure you have rock-solid fundamentals.
 You'll be building on them.
- * _Do not_ just follow your teacher's directions.
+ * _Do not_ mindlessly follow your teacher's directions.
 Concentrate on your specific goal and on figuring out what adjustments need to be made to your performance.
- * Modify your training in response to feedback, and gradually learn how to monitor and spot your own mistakes.
+ * Modify your training in response to feedback, and gradually learn to spot your own mistakes.
  * Focus on refining your mental representations.
     * What types of common patterns do you see?
     * What is most important to keep track of as you perform the activity?

-### What if your field isn't well established or doesn't have established best training practices?
+### What if your field isn't well established or doesn't have canonical best training practices?
- * Study the best in the field and figure out what specifically enables them to perform so well
+ * Study the best in the field and figure out what specifically enables them to perform so well.
- * Judge who is the "best" by the most objective, reproducible metrics you can come up with
+ * Judge who is the "best" by the most objective, reproducible metrics you can come up with.
  * Tip: Seek out the judgement of people that have to work closely with many other professionals, such as a nurse that is on many surgery teams (if figuring out who's the best surgeon), or a coach who coaches the best.
- * Mimic their training techniques:
+ * Mimic the training techniques of the best people:
     * What do they do differently?
     * What are their mental representations?